matthewcarlucci/DiscoRhythm/README.md

 ### R Package Installation

-To install the DiscoRhythm R package from Bioconductor:
+For local usage of DiscoRhythm, install the R package from Bioconductor:

 ```
 if (!requireNamespace("BiocManager", quietly=TRUE))